 CBF may also contact you with special CBF mission-related direct marketing e-mails around holidays.
 This correspondence is separate from our e-newsletter correspondence.
 These two lists are independent of one another, so removal from one will not necessarily mean you are removed from the other.

-As stated previously, CBF will NOT share your e-mail address with other businesses or organizations for their general use.
-On occasion, you may receive an e-mail relating to CBF's mission from parties acting on CBF's behalf and at CBF's request.
+As stated previously, on occasion, you may receive an e-mail relating to CBF's mission from parties acting on CBF's behalf and at CBF's request.
 These organizations help CBF achieve its mission by providing technology services.

 Donations, Membership or Purchasing an Event Ticket